Solayman-B/P2_bchir_solayman/README.md

     gh repo clone Solayman-B/P2_bchir_solayman

-To use this script properly you may need to install (if it’s not already the case) python3
+To use this script properly you need to use [python3](https://www.python.org/downloads/)

+You can install all the require paquets with:

+    pip install -r requirements.txt

 Run
 ---